 The answers are pretty clear.
-It is essential that roles be divided and adequately defined for leaders to come out and lead the way required.
+Roles must be divided and adequately defined for leaders to come out and lead the way required.

 Administration and management are different, and leaders of the sectors are likewise so.
 Having them separated will ensure that a culture of success and prosperity reigns in any organizational establishment.

-Therefore, before the culture set itself, define boundaries, and let leaders emerge.
-See how it makes a difference within a short period of time.
+Therefore, before the leadership and organizational culture set itself, define boundaries, and let leaders emerge.
+See how it makes a difference within a short period.